It’s almost time to go Back to School! Be ready for those 1st Day photos with this Back to School Notebook Paper Photo Prop

 - Notebook paper

 - Hot glue gun (optional)

-I cut my sheets of notebook paper in half vertically and mod podged them onto my wooden picture frame.
-Because the frame I used was a dark brown I did spray paint it with white primer before I applied the notebook paper.
-I overlapped the corners to keep the stripes from the notebook paper lined up.
-And I even made sure to include the red stripe from the left side of the notebook paper on one side of my frame.
+Overlap the corners to keep the stripes from the notebook paper lined up.
+You can even made sure to include the red stripe from the left side of the notebook paper on one side of the frame.

 The final piece was to add the mini chalkboard.
 I wrote Back to School on our chalkboard but it could also say 1st Day of School or whatever suits you!